 This was a day that one of the Special Forces, 18Delta, SFC Benjamin Wise happened to be on the camp to help.
 What I remember most from this day, was Ben looking at me at one point and saying “Hey, you’re pretty good!” giving me kudos for the work I did that day.
 This was huge as these harden war Veterans, did not see much value in having women on their team, especially an Air Force Officer.

-We later loss Ben in January 2012, a month after I had gotten home.
-In total we loss 3 Americans from our team and then on our Australians brothers in arms, loss 3 of their own soldiers at a nearby camp on 29 October 2011.
+We later lose Ben in January 2012, a month after I had gotten home.
+In total, we lost 3 Americans from our team and then on our Australians brothers in arms, lost 3 of their own soldiers at a nearby camp on 29 October 2011.